Introduction to Historic O&CSS Videos

 1928 Clip Details and Some History

-The two-minute clip has been edited from a five-minute Pathe News clip that contained quite a lot of repetitive material.
-Some of the original audio comments were inaccurate, so the commentary has been replaced (though it incorrectly states that the order of appearance of the teams is not known, and that there is a minder in each boat – actually a second undergraduate crew).
-The start of the clip shows the teams: Oxford first (names unknown); Cambridge second (G C Tozer, F P Usborne, O A Jones, P A Tritton, P M Munroe, S H Morris).
-The racing was two boats a side with three undergraduates in a boat – each taking their turn at helming over the six races.
-It was not until 1930 that the match standardised on three boats a side; in 1937 that scoring adopted the ‘9¼, 8, etc.’ points system; and in 1961 that the result was decided on races won.
+The two-minute clip was produced by editing a five-minute Pathé News clip that contained quite a lot of repetitive material.
+Some of the original audio comments were inaccurate, so the clip incorporates a new commentary.
+This new commentary incorrectly states that the order of appearance of the teams is not known, and that there is a minder in each boat.
+The start of the clip shows the Oxford team first (names unknown) and Cambridge second (G C Tozer, F P Usborne, O A Jones, P A Tritton, P M Munroe, S H Morris).
+The racing was two boats a side and three undergraduates crewed in each of the two boats – taking their turn at helming over the six races.
+In 1930 the match standardised on three boats a side.
+In 1937 the ‘9¼, 8, etc.’ points system was adopted.
+From 1961 races won rather than overall points have decided the result.

 How to Control the Video Players

 1984 Jubilee Event

-The following two clips are from the April 1984 Jubilee Invitation Team Racing event held at Farmoor.
-A (dated!) instructional team racing DVD of the event, complete with graphics, commentary, and scene markers, is available from the Webmaster.
-The DVD was made with sponsorship from the Biggs Wall construction company sponsored the production of the DVD, and the Society presented it to the RYA to assist in the popularisation of team racing at the time.
+The following two clips cover the April 1984 Jubilee Invitation Team Racing event held at Farmoor.
+You may request a (very dated!) instructional team racing DVD of the event, complete with graphics, commentary, and scene markers, from the Webmaster.
+The Biggs Wall construction company sponsored the production of the DVD, and the Society presented it to the RYA to assist the popularisation of team racing.

 1984 Jubilee Prize Giving

-In the prize-giving clip below, Stewart Morris, then Secretary Davis Hare, organisers Chris Pugh and Andrew Hattersley, and a tankard for each competitor are prominent.
-Also to be seen are John Redding (Nottingham Outlaws – nearest the camera) and Chris Atkins (Granchester Flash – second from camera) are also in the clip.
-They are making a joint winners speech, half a sentence each at a time, because a supposedly vital protest to decide the winner was still running.
+In the prize-giving clip below (NO SOUND!), Stewart Morris, then Secretary Davis Hare, organisers Chris Pugh and Andrew Hattersley, and a tankard intended for each competitor are prominent.
+John Redding (Nottingham Outlaws – nearest the camera) and Chris Atkins (Granchester Flash – second from camera) are also in the clip.
+They are making a joint winners speech, half a sentence each at a time.
+This was because a supposedly vital protest to decide the winner was still running.